gwenf/awesome-free-code-camp-resources/README.md

-# *under construction*

 ## If you have any suggestions, please raise an issue or get in touch with me: gwenfaraday@gmail.com

-### Here are some of the best resources or pieces of advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path:
+### Here are some good resources and advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path:

 ## Navigation